-Everyone has some blood sugar.
-Your body needs to use this blood sugar for energy but the blood sugar will not work by itself.
-To use blood sugar for energy in places like the muscles, the body also needs insulin.
+Your body needs to use the blood sugar for energy but the blood sugar will not work by itself.
+To use blood sugar for energy the body also needs insulin.
+Insulin is a special chemical made by your body in a gland called the pancreas.

 Insulin is what helps to move the blood sugar out of the bloodstream to areas of the body where energy is needed.
-Insulin is made in a gland called the pancreas, which is near the stomach.

 In diabetes there is not enough insulin, or the insulin does not work properly.
 This causes a problem moving the blood sugar from the bloodstream into other areas of the body, like the muscles.
-The blood sugar level builds up and this is when we say a person has diabetes.
+The blood sugar level builds up and excess sugar is passed in the urine.
+This is when we say a person has diabetes.